AgileRL/AgileRL/docs/api/models/hpo.rst

 ==================

-A training manifest selects its evolution regime through the single ``tournament_selection`` block, a discriminated union keyed on ``selection_strategy``:
+A training manifest selects its evolution regime through the single ``selection_strategy`` block, a discriminated union keyed on ``strategy``:
 ``tournament`` (the default) validates the block as :class:`TournamentSelectionSpec`, and ``multi_frequency`` validates it as :class:`MultiFrequencySelectionSpec`.
-The two regimes are therefore mutually exclusive by construction, and a block that omits ``selection_strategy`` is treated as tournament selection so existing configs are unchanged.
+The two regimes are therefore mutually exclusive by construction, and a block that omits ``strategy`` is treated as tournament selection so existing configs are unchanged.

+The block was previously named ``tournament_selection``; that spelling is still accepted as an alias, so manifests written against earlier versions keep validating.

 Both regimes take their population size from the mandatory ``training.pop_size`` field.